Smart-Job-Portal/smart-job-portal-django/README.md

 ### HTTPS and Security

-* Run server using HTTPS in development.
+* Run server using HTTPS in development.✅

 ### Bonus Features